tytydraco/yessleep/out/Tales_From_the_Night_Shift_Log_1.md

 He nodded, then walked to the register to count my till before I left.
 I watched Rosco drive off in that ridiculous van of his while I waited.

 I guess that’s where I leave the story off at, not too interesting, though one thing bothers me about it all.
-It wasn’t the trapdoor or Rosco’s reaction after he was thrown out, it was..just how the key I used was my apartment key.
-Weirder has happened, but I can’t really explain it, and I don’t think asking how or why will do any good.
+It wasn’t the trapdoor or Rosco’s reaction after he was thrown out, it was just how the key I used was my apartment key.
+Weirder has happened here, but I can’t really explain it, but trying to explain a probable paranormal event can be like that, and I don’t think asking how or why will do any good in the first place.

 I’m still compiling tales of my time here.
 Plenty of others to tell as the days go by.
 I’ll keep this updated, I guess.
 I have to get ready for another shift.